Gold Drop Potentilla: Essential Growing and Care Tips

 How to Grow Potentilla Gold Drop:

 Simply put, this plant grows well in typical garden conditions.
-It works well in a partially shaded environment that receives at least four hours of sun per day.
+It works well in a partially shaded environment that receives at least four hours of sun daily.

-The best time of year to plant Goldfinger Potentilla is in the early spring.
+The best time of year to plant Goldfinger Potentilla is early spring.
 This gives the plant an entire growing season to establish its root system before winter.
-If you’re unable to plant this species in the spring, wait until early fall.
+If you ca unable plant this species in the spring, wait until early fall.

 Growing from Seed vs. Young Nursery Plants

-It’s easy to grow Potentilla Gold Drop from seeds or with young nursery plants.
+Growing Potentilla Gold Drop from seeds or with young nursery plants is easy.
 However, you should keep in mind that today’s Potentillas are often hybrids.

 Because of this, the seeds you harvest may not produce the flowers you’d expect.
 Starting them as young nursery plants is the best way to guarantee that you end up with Potentilla fruticosa ‘Goldfinger.’